hopin-team/module-federation-workshop/README.md

 ```

 B) Destructure `onNavigate` from the `mount` 2nd argument (default = {}) in `reception/src/bootstrap.js`.
 If `onNavigate` then add a listener to `history` that invokes `(e) => onNavigate(e.pathname)`

+### 🤸‍♀️ React exercise 2

+1. Implement navigation between `host` and `reception` and `reception` and `host` as we just did.
+You'll know it works because you'll be able to navigate to reception by clicking on "Reception" on the navigation bar.
+Once in reception you'll be able to navigate to `sessions` by clicking on "Session 123"

+2. Once you implement the previous point full page reloads won't work anymore.
+When we reload http://localhost:8887/reception we see now the home page instead of `reception`.
+Same thing happens in http://localhost:8887/sessions.
+Can you fix that?

+### 🏋️‍♀️ Bonus React exercise 2

+3- Open the React dev tools and select the "Components" tab.
+In the home page (http://localhost:8887) you'll see that there are 3 React apps.
+In the home page we don't display `sessions` nor `reception`, why should we mount them?
+How would you mount only one React app on http://localhost:8887 ?